 Predictive scheduling offers hourly workers more predictability in their work schedules.

-In the hospitality industry, retail businesses and quick-service restaurants especially, on-call scheduling has been the norm, making it difficult for employees to anticipate pay, establish a healthy work-life balance or even determine the number of hours they are likely to work each week.
+In the hospitality industry and with retail businesses and quick-service restaurants especially, on-call scheduling has been the norm, making it difficult for employees to anticipate pay, establish a healthy work-life balance or even determine the number of hours they are likely to work each week.

 In response to these difficulties, many cities are adopting a new type of law known as predictive scheduling, which requires an employer to notify an employee of their work schedule in advance.
-While these laws are designed to provide employees with a "good faith" estimate of their upcoming schedule, they pose new challenges for business owners as well.
+While these laws are designed to provide employees with a "good faith" estimate of their upcoming schedule, they pose new challenges for business owners.